-Answers from Timothy Morgenthaler, M.D.
+Answers from Eric J. Olson, M.D.

 ||Recommended amount of sleep

-||9-10 hours at night, plus 2-3 hours of naps
+||About 10 hours at night, plus 4 hours of naps

 In addition to age, other factors can affect how many hours of sleep you need.
 For example:

 - Aging.
 Older adults need about the same amount of sleep as younger adults.
 As you get older, however, your sleeping patterns might change.
 Older adults tend to sleep more lightly and for shorter time spans than do younger adults.
-This might create a need for spending more time in bed to get enough sleep, or a tendency toward daytime napping.

 - Previous sleep deprivation.
 If you're sleep deprived, the amount of sleep you need increases.

 - Brain basics: Understanding sleep.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/brain_basics/understanding_sleep.htm.
-Accessed Jan.
-16, 2013.
+Accessed Feb.
+1, 2016.